 A war correspondent and photographer, Sotiris has been filming news & current affairs documentaries since 2003, highlighting the stories of people in crisis and the contemporary issues of the world we live in.
 The awarded War Zone documentary series takes the viewer to the world’s hot spots and the centre of international news developments.
 Each feature of 60 minutes, is the result of long-term journalist research characterised by cinematic narrative, quality image & detailed editing.
 War Zone airs on Mega TV Greece.

-This is the behind-the-scenes aftermath of the mission.
+On May 2010 War Zone covered the Eyjafjallajökull eruption.
+This is the behind-the-scenes aftermath of the mission:

 Sotiris Danezis: The eruption of the Icelandic volcano had brought European aviation to a near-standstill.
 Airlines were losing money, (the losses are estimated at up to 2 billion dollars), tens of thousands of passengers were stranded, more than 17,000 flights were canceled.
 Eyjafjallajökull achieved what Hitler, international terrorism, even flu viruses never managed: all of Europe's major airports came to a standstill and the airspace in 12 countries closed.
 It is not an exaggeration for one to say that an airport's background noise was no longer the roaring jet engines, but twittering birds.